Change Webshell Behavior Detector settings

 You can adjust various settings required for running Webshell Behavior Detector, such as detection target, detection notification, exception rules, etc.

-You can view the exception rules, and add or delete them in the Exception Setting menu.
+You can view the exception rules, and add or delete them in the Exception Settings menu.

 View exception rules

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-3. Click the exception rule item you'd like to check from the list and check the details.
+3. Click the exception rule item you'd like to view from the list and see the details.

 Add exception rule

-1. From NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-• If you'd like to replicate an existing exception rule to add, then click the exception rule to replicate from the list, and click the [Replicate exception rule] button.
+• If you'd like to replicate an existing exception rule to add, click the exception rule to replicate from the list, then click [Replicate exception rule].

-4. Enter a name for the rule in the settings pop-up window, and set the exception rule.
+4. Enter a name for the rule in the settings popup, and set the exception rule.

 • Only web shell behaviors that meet all the conditions of the exception rules (AND condition) are excepted.